tinymce/beehive-flow/README.md

             +-----------------+                +------------------+

              release/1.2                         release/1.3
+             (1.2.x-rc / 1.2.x)                  (1.3.x-rc / 1.3.x)
 ```

 Release branches are named "release/x.y" where x.y is the major.minor version.
 These are branched off the main branch at the beginning of *release preparation*.
 The release branch code is stabilised and then released.

-Support fixes are made first to the main branch, then cherry-picked to a release/x.y branch and released.
+Support fixes are made first to the main branch (via a feature branch), then cherry-picked to a release/x.y branch (via a hotfix branch) and released.

-The only acceptible branch names are as follows:
+The *only* acceptable branch names are as follows:
 - main
 - release/x.y
 - feature/FEATURE_CODE
+- hotfix/FEATURE_CODE

+Feature branches are branched off main.
+All new work is done here.
+It doesn't matter if it's a feature, improvement, task, refactor, spike, bugfix or any other type of change.
+These are all considered feature branches.

+Hotfix branches are branched off a release branch.
+These are used to add changes during release preparation.
+Similar to feature branches, it doesn't matter what type of change
+is being made, the key part is that these are branched from a release branch.

+Unlike git-flow, there is no "develop" branch.
+There is also no "master" branch.
+The branch "main" was chosen instead, as this has become GitHub's default.

-The stamp command will validate branch names.
+Note that the stamp command validates that branch names meet the spec.

 Versions
 --------